 This is another great favorite... market outside of London and well worth a trip to the lovely cathedral city of Norwich.
 Find out more about Norwich

 A Market Snack Several stallholders sell delicious local food that you can eat while you shop.
 Try Henry's Hog Roast at Stall 81 for roast Norfolk pork with applesauce and stuffing or Reggie's for sandwiches, teas, coffees and "belly buster breakfasts", at Stall 100.

 Before they built the Oxford Covered Market on Market Street in 1774, a market spreading over several streets had existed since the Middle Ages.
 Perhaps Oxford's elite academics got tired of being assailed by the blood, guts, rotting cabbages and general chaos of an open market right next to several University colleges.
 The new market - now more than 200 years old - moved the traders' stalls off the main streets.

-Today town and gown share retail therapy in this historic market, where independently owned boutiques and shops share space with traditional fruit, veg and cheese stalls, fishmongers and butchers.
-Here, you can also buy contemporary designer jewelry, dried and fresh flowers, shoes, fashion clothing, cake decorating equipment and amazing handmake chocolates.
+Today town and gown share retail therapy in this historic market, where independently owned boutiques and shops share space with traditional fruit, vegetable and cheese stalls, fishmongers, and butchers.
+You can also buy contemporary designer jewelry, dried and fresh flowers, shoes, fashion clothing, cake decorating equipment and amazing handmake chocolates.

 A Market Snack - Read a review of Brown's Cafe, the market's original eatery.

 Kirkgate Market, near Leeds' Victorian Quarter, is a magnificent example of mid-19th century cast iron engineering.
 At least 800 stalls, selling fresh produce, meat, fish, fruit and vegetables, prepared dishes, gourmet foods and all sorts of everyday household items are arrayed under its glass and ironwork canopy.
 That makes it one of the largest indoor markets in Europe.